tkimhofer/nmr_bulkmag_vizualisation/README.md

 A typical high-field NMR magnet has a field strength of ~14.1 Tesla, whereas this field strength is conventionally quoted by the corresponding 1H (Proton) resonance frequency: 14.1 T ≈ 600 MHz 1H (nominal).

-In comparison, clinical MRI systems have much lower field strengths, usually 1.5–3 T, ultra-high-field MRI: 7 T).
+In comparison, clinical MRI systems have much lower field strengths, usually 1.5–3 T, with up to 7 T being considered as ultra-high-field MRI.

 ### 1. Sample placement